"Everybody should be able to make some music...That's the cosmic dance!"

 Come on and ride the railroad, one more time."

-Powerful number that pulls you in...closer & closer to the speeding train.
+Pulls you closer and closer toward the speeding train.
 Don't stand on the tracks, my babies.

 at the time when that grasshopper flew."

-Cosmic vocalist/guitarist Bob Welch..created some deliciously fresh & nasty hard rock w/Paris.
-Some of his best work.
+Cosmic vocalist/guitarist Bob Welch..creating some deliciously nasty hard rock.